Pennsylvania Turnpike: 1990s–2000s

 On July 12, 2001, ground was broken on a project to rebuild the roadway between the Somerset Interchange and Allegheny Mountain Tunnel.
 Work involved reconstruction of the roadbed to extend its life, expansion of the shoulder and median, as well replacement of seventeen overpasses to accommodate the new shoulders, and a widened median.
 On March 21, 2002, a $66 million project to rebuild the roadway from mileposts 85 to 94 broke ground.
-This project reconstructed the Donegal Interchange, rehabilitated seven other overpasses, and built a eastbound truck lane between mileposts 88 and 94 and westbound truck lane between mileposts 93.1 and 92.2.
+This project reconstructed the Donegal Interchange, rehabilitated seven other overpasses, and built an eastbound truck lane between mileposts 88 and 94 and westbound truck lane between mileposts 93.1 and 92.2.
 Work on the Allegheny Mountain Tunnel project was originally planned to be completed in Spring 2005 and the Donegal project scheduled to be completed in November 2005, but a fare increase allowed for both to be completed in November 2004.

 On November 24, 2004, the day before Thanksgiving, 2,000 Teamsters Union employees went on strike, after contract negotiations failed.
 This was the first strike in the history of the roadway.
 As this is usually one of the busiest traffic days in the US, to avoid traffic jams, tolls were waived for the rest of the day.
 Starting on November 25, turnpike management personnel collected flat-rate passenger tolls of $2 and commercial tolls of $15 from cash customers on the ticketed system, while E-ZPass customers were charged the lesser of the actual toll or the same flat rates.
 The strike ended after seven days when both sides reached an agreement on November 30, 2004.
 Normal toll collection resumed December 1, 2004.

 On January 29, 2005, the service road at the Reading Interchange was officially named Colonel Howard Boulevard.

 The PTC approved raising the speed limit to 65 mi/h for the entire length of the turnpike in April 2005.
 This excluded tunnels, mainline toll plazas, interchange ramps and toll plazas, the portion between the New Stanton Interchange and milepost 130, and the portion between the Bensalem Interchange and the Delaware River Bridge.